Call for Abstract

 Energy materials like photovoltaic cells help in sustaining energy resources.
 Mining and metallurgical studies involve in the manufacturing processes which convert raw materials into useful products adapted to human needs.
 It deals with materials-processing, their properties, and their selection and application.
 Computational Materials Science has a huge scope and calls for hierarchical and multi-scale methods involving modelling, simulation and first-principle calculations on all materials classes.

-- Track 1-1Different types of materials and their properties
+- Track 1-1Various species of materials and materialistic properties

 - Track 1-4Mining and metallurgy